Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Estimators

-~\\ This decoupling step reduces the tendency of overfitting in the spirit of sample splitting, while avoiding the difficulties that sample splitting would create due to graph-like dependence.
+~\\ \uline{{\bf Algorithm 2.
+Estimation of interference function with synthetic treatments} } ~\\ {\bf Step 1.} Consider the original (unlabeled) interference graph $G$.\\ {\bf Step 2.} Assign (new) labels $\widetilde Z^o \in \{0,1\}^n$ independently from $Y$ and $Z$.\\ {\bf Step 3.} Define $ \displaystyle \widetilde E_n^o := \{ g : \exists i, m \in [n], g=\gamma_0(G_i^{\widetilde{Z}^o}(m))\} $ \\ \uline{ {\bf Step 4.} Run Steps 1, 2 and 3 from Algorithm 1 with $ \widetilde E_n^o$ instead of $\widehat E_n$. }\\ ~\\ This decoupling step reduces overfitting in a similar spirit to sample splitting.
+Nevertheless, the use of synthetic treatments avoids the difficulties that sample splitting would create due to graph dependence across units.
+The proposal exploits that we only need to create (synthetic) treatments to achieve independence between pruning and feature generation.
 We acknowledge that, in principle, this decoupling might miss some potential feature that appeared in the true data.
-Nonetheless, for a pattern to be informative, it needs to be seen across multiple nodes and those are likely to appear if we could resample the data.
-In practice, the label $\widetilde{Z}^0_i$ can be generated from the Bernoulli distribution with probability $\hat{e}(X_i)$ for $i \in [n]$ independently.
-It is also possible to use a small subset of the nodes to estimate the propensity score.\footnote{Under Assumption \ref{assum:DR}(ii) our main results would also hold if we use a small number of observations $q$, $q \ll n^{1/2}/\{(1+D_n) \log n\}$, to learn a rough estimate for $e(X)=\mathbb{P}(Z=1\mid X)$.}
+However, for a pattern to be informative, it needs to be seen across multiple nodes, and those are likely to appear if we could resample the data.
+In practice, the label $\widetilde{Z}^0_i$ can be generated from independent Bernoulli random variables with parameters $\hat{e}(X_i)$ for $i \in [n]$.
+It is also possible to use a small subset of nodes to obtain a rough estimate of the propensity score.\footnote{Under Assumption \ref{assum:DR}(ii) our main results would also hold if we use a small number of observations $q$, $q \ll n^{1/2}/\{(1+D_n) \log n\}$, to learn a rough estimate for $e(X)=\mathbb{P}(Z=1\mid X)$.}